-Chemistry, known as “the central science,” is the study of the nature, properties and transformations of matter – the stuff that everything in the universe is made of, including everything here on earth.
-Studying Chemistry will enable you to understand the natural phenomena around and within you, at a basic, fundamental level.
+Chemistry, known as “the central science,” is the study of the nature, properties, and transformations of matter – the stuff that everything in the universe is made of, including everything here on earth.
+Studying chemistry will enable you to understand the natural phenomena around and within you at a basic, fundamental level.

-In our program, you will receive an exceptional Chemistry education.
-As a faculty and a program, our primary focus has always been and continues to be delivering an outstanding and thorough undergraduate education that prepares our graduates to be highly competitive when they leave HPU.
+In our program, you will receive an exceptional chemistry education.
+As a faculty and a program, our primary focus has always been -- and continues to be -- delivering an outstanding and thorough undergraduate education that prepares our graduates to be highly competitive when they leave HPU.
 Our approach to a solid chemistry education consists of two intertwined parts: classroom learning and laboratory research methods.
 The laboratory component is extensive and provides students with “real world” experience in research and analytical methods while further honing their scientific problem solving skills.
 This experience will also be recognized and highly valued by prospective graduate schools, professional schools, and employers.
-Furthermore, our involvement in research keeps our faculty current and engaged and energize with the latest developments in our fields and creates undergraduate research opportunities.( Click here to see recent publications from our faculty and students).
+Furthermore, ongoing involvement in research keeps our faculty energized, current, and engaged with the latest developments in their respective fields of study while creating undergraduate research opportunities.( Click here to see recent publications from our faculty and students).